imdhemy/imdhemy.github.io/_posts/testing/2022-11-11-how-to-organize-your-unit-tests.md

 It_should_illuminate_the_led_at_low_level_light
 ```

-The snake case version is much easier to read, as it resebles the natural way of using spaces between words.
+The snake case version is much easier to read, as it resembles the natural way of using spaces between words.

 **So, what about the body of the test case?**